 Index links are a small series of numbered links and associated popup thumbnails that are placed within the floatbox frame area.
 These can be used to jump around to different gallery images out of the normal previous/next sequence.
 See 'numIndexLinks' and related options in the Options Reference for usage details.
 Note that the 'mobile' section in fbOptions.js prevents the display of index links on small screen devices (< 8") because they're just too fiddly there.
 We're opening the gallery set at its second image by setting the opening link's href to match the href of the second image in the grouped set.
 The default image zoom effect is disabled with zoomSource:null because in this example the starting thumbnail image is likely off-screen.

 Default behaviour for large images is to initally scale them down so that the floatbox fits inside the visible viewport.
 Then, clicking the image or the resizer enlarges the image to its full native size within the confines of the unchanged floatbox frame.
-The full size image can be dragged around by mouse or touch inside the frame.
+The full size image can be moved around inside the frame with mouse hover moves and/or touch or mouse dragging.
 The options applied to this example change the colorTheme away from the default black, restrict the startup size of the floatbox, move the close button to the top-right corner, set the caption to the image's file name, and pull the second caption from a hidden div on this page.

 A floatbox can start from an image map area just as easily as from a standard link and thumbnail.
 Assign the 'floatbox' class and 'data-fb-options' to the map's <area> elements.
 In this example, the class and options are inherited by each area element from the parent map, avoiding the need to repeat them for each area.
 Note that none of the options assigned directly and through the 'plato' class are required.
 They're just here to make this example fancy.View "plato" class options